hishamatwa/Voting_App_devops_Project/README.md

 Network security:

-- **NetworkPolicies in the dev environment**
+- NetworkPolicies in the dev environment
 - default deny ingress
-- allow internal namespace communication
+- controlled communication between services
-- allow external access only to vote and result
+- external access limited to frontend services

 ---

 # Notes

-- **dev** is the recommended environment for local demos and presentations.
+- **dev** is recommended for demos and development.
 - **base** is mainly for learning and reference.
-- **prod** is a more production-style layout, but may need additional improvements for full production readiness.
+- **prod** represents a production-style structure but may require additional improvements for real production environments.

 ---

 # Project Reference

-Based on the Voting App microservices idea:
+Inspired by the Voting App microservices example:

 https://github.com/nexusameer/Voting-App-Microservices